vercel/next.js/docs/advanced-features/instrumentation.md

 You can import files with side effects in `instrumentation.ts`, which you might want to use in your `register` function as demonstrated in the following example:

+This file should be placed in the root of the project if you are using `appDir` configuration or under `pages` folder if that's not the case

 ```ts
 // /instrumentation.ts